Undergraduate Audition Requirements

 Perform two or three contrasting movements or pieces showing facility through at least sixth position.
 The selections should demonstrate musical use of vibrato, and basic bowings such as legato, detaché and martelé.
 Perform two-octave scales and arpeggios in major and melodic minor in at least two different keys.
 NOTE: electric bass may NOT be used for the audition.

 Perform a memorized solo from the standard repertoire and two etudes that utilize different techniques (i.e. arpeggio, scale, rest-stroke melody).
 Be prepared to perform from memory any two and three octave major and melodic minor scales (Segovia edition) with rest or free stroke (i-m; m-a).
 NOTE: electric guitar may NOT be used for auditions.
-Guitarists must call Professor Piorkowski before scheduling the audition (716-673-4641).
+Guitarists must contact Professor Piorkowski before scheduling the audition James.Piorkowski@fredonia.edu.

 Perform two contrasting movements (slow and fast) from a sonata or concerto that demonstrates technique, tonal control and general musicianship.
 Perform representative scales and arpeggios.

-Perform a solo and required materials on each of the following: snare drum, mallets, and timpani (the audition does not include drum set or multiple percussion).
+Perform a solo and required materials on each of the following: snare drum, mallets, and timpani The audition does not include multiple percussion.
+Jazz track students will be required to complete the undergraduate audition material and additionally audition on drum set for Dr. Weiser.
 The solo for one of the instruments must be upper-level in difficulty (NYSSMA level 5 or 6), while the others may be more moderate (NYSSMA level 3 or 4).
 Additional requirements:

 - Snare drum: in addition to the solo, everyone will be asked to play from the 26 basic rudiments and sight-read.
 Students who choose snare drum as their advanced area should play both 1) a rudimental solo with open rolls and precise rudimental stickings and 2) an orchestral-style solo or etude to demonstrate closed orchestral style rolls.